isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 </br> </br>
-For this analysis, age, BMI and cholesterol were categorised. stab.glu and glyhb were removed because they are used as diagnostic criteria for diabetes, hence not appropriate as predictors of DM. time.ppn will also be removed as it is not a candidate predictor.
+For this analysis, age, BMI and cholesterol were categorised. stab.glu and glyhb were removed because they are used as diagnostic criteria for diabetes, hence not appropriate as predictors of DM. time.ppn was also removed as it is not a candidate predictor.

 ```
 #categorizing